Palms Sportsbook 101

 Palms sports lines on all the daily sporting events — including the NFL, MLB, NBA, and NHL — are posted among the big screens on the main wall.

 Just like the Cosmopolitan, don’t be looking for a cheap drink voucher here at one of the many betting windows.
-A horse bet of $50 or sports bet of $200 is required for a complimentary beverage.
+A horse bet of $50 or a sports bet of $200 is required for a complimentary beverage.
 That’s asking a lot for an off-the-Strip resort.

 The Palms sportsbook online is powered by CG Technology — just like Red Rock and the Cosmo sportsbooks — and offers a downloadable app to your Android or iOS device.